AlenaDvo/calculator/README.md

-# calculator
+# Calculator
-First project of our study group
+First project of our study group, no specific instructions.